snkfranco/Python-Pro-Bootcamp/Day 3 - Pizza Love and Game/README.md

-# Day 3 - Python Pizza / Love Test
+# Day 3 - Python Pizza / Love Test / GAME

 Today we are going to test our python skills by making an automatic pizza price calculator, a love test and a little GAME